 - 1. To expose the students to the importance of process variable measurements. - 2.
 To expose the students to various measurement techniques used for the measurement of temperature, flow, pressure and level in process industries. - 3.
+Make the students how to select and maintain the performance of new technology flow instruments. - 4.
 To make the students knowledgeable in the design, installation and troubleshooting of process instruments.